Skip to content

 Can I use this for any platform?

 Yes — the platform selector lets you label the projection for Instagram, TikTok, YouTube, X, or LinkedIn, but the underlying growth formula is identical across all of them.
-The platform field is informational and does not change the calculation.
+The platform choice does change the verdict, though: your monthly growth rate is graded against that platform’s typical-growth benchmark band.

 What if my monthly growth rate is very low or zero?